GenieFramework/Genie.jl/README.md

 [Working with Genie apps (projects)](docs/content/Working_with_Genie_apps.md)

+## TODO

+In addition to use cases above, Genie will soon support:

+- Adding data integrity rules with ModelValidators
+- Caching our responses
-## Using WebSockets and WebChannels
+- Using WebSockets and WebChannels

-TODO

-## Setting up an admin area
+- Setting up an admin area

 ---